 Happy news!!!
-After many rituals and sacrifices (the donuts didn’t feel a thing, I promise) my dark short story collection Girls & Aliens is getting published by my favorite people, Cutting Block Press.
+After many rituals and sacrifices (the donuts didn’t feel a thing, I promise) my dark short story collection Girls & Aliens is getting published by my favorite people, Cutting Block Books.
 You may recall a few other collaborations in the past – Misery of Me and Bad Seed remain my personal favorites, if I may say so – and will reunite editor extraordinaire Frank J. Hutton and myself.

 5 girls, 5 aliens, all dark and gloomy and sad and angry and victorious, for some of them.
 Don’t expect happy endings, it has never been my style; but do mark you calendars for spring 2018, a few Skellies might find their way into giveaways…